 Once a year, local teens have the chance to return the support that YouthZone has provided to them.
 The annual Ascent fundraiser gives youth from Aspen to Parachute the chance to share their understanding of the world around them in a creative way that gives back to the community.

-This year high school students will share their perspective of the upside-down world of 2020 by contributing to the Youth Film Fest – An Inspired View of Today’s World.
+This year students will share what inspires them during the 2021 Youth Film Fest – An Inspired View of Today’s World.
 The film fest provides an opportunity for young people to express the emotional impact of living in a quickly changing world and the hopes and possibilities they envision moving forward.

 "YouthZone has always engaged youth as contributing members of our communities.
-It is important to recognize that our kids have something to give back to our communities," said Lori Mueller, YouthZone's Executive Director.
+It is important to recognize that our kids have something to give back to our communities," said Jami Hayes, YouthZone's Executive Director.

 YouthZone's $150,000 fundraising goal is aimed to provide community members support through YouthZone's services and to provide scholarships for clients who may not otherwise be able to afford our services.
 You can help us reach the $150,000 goal by signing up as a sponsor today.
 Just reach out to Development Director Carol Wolff, email@example.com.

 Questions?
 For more information about the 2021 Ascent Youth Film Fest, please email firstname.lastname@example.org